rodneyshupe/Cookbook/Recipes/Salads/MangoOrangeAndJicamaSalad.rst

 Papaya, Clementine, and Chayote
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Change red pepper flakes with 2 teaspoons grated fresh ginger.
+Change the red pepper flakes with 2 teaspoons grated fresh ginger.
 Use 1 chayote (also called mirliton) instead of jicama, if you can find it, should be 1 1/2 cups.
-Switch 2 mangos with 2 large papayas, peeled, seeded, and cut into 1/2-inch dice (4 cups) and switch the oranges with 3 clementines, peeled, each segment cut into 3 pieces
+Switch 2 mangos with 2 large papayas, peeled, seeded, and cut into 1/2-inch dice (4 cups) and switch the oranges with 3 clementines, peeled, each segment cut into 3 pieces.

 Pineapple, Grapefruit, and Cucumber
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Change red pepper flakes with 1/4 teaspoon ground cardamom.
+Change the red pepper flakes with 1/4 teaspoon ground cardamom.
 Use 1/4 teaspoon ground cardamom.
-Replace jicima with 1 cucumber, peeled, halved lengthwise, seeded, and cut into 1/4-inch dice (1 1/2 cups).
+Replace the jicama with 1 cucumber, peeled, halved lengthwise, seeded, and cut into 1/4-inch dice (1 1/2 cups).
 Use 1 grapefruit in place of the orange.
-Replace 1 pineapple, peeled, cored, and cut into 1/2-inch dice (4 cups) instead of the Mango.
+Replace 1 pineapple, peeled, cored, and cut into 1/2-inch dice (4 cups) instead of the mango.